 This clause of the DCEG contains general information needed to understand the encoding rules and describes fundamental common rules and constraints.
 It also describes datasets and metadata.
 The data model object types used within S-131 and their encoding rules and guidelines are defined in detail in subsequent clauses of this document.

-Within this document the features, information types, associations, and attributes appear in bold text.
+Within this document the features, information types, associations, and attributes appear in bold text or italic text, to distinguish them from surrounding words.

 Descriptive characteristics